andrerizzo/complete_project/README.md

 - AdaBoost
 - Multi Layer Perceptron (MLP)

-### Model Selection Criteria
+### Model Selection Criteria:
-The models with the first four best scores were selected and hyperparameter tuning will be performed, prior to the definite model training.
+Models with the first four best scores were selected and hyperparameter tuning will be performed, prior to the definite model training.

 ### Hyperparameter Tuning:
 I'm trying to use Bayesian Optimization, but the computational resources needed are bigger than the available ones.
 Keep trying ... </br>